 For example: The company sets out that it will pay 5% of profits as the dividend payout to the shareholders irrespective of the amount of profits it has earned.
 In this type, shareholders face the lot of uncertainty as they don’t have any idea of how much amount of dividends they are going to receive for the year.

-- Irregular Dividend Policy: In this type of dividend policy, there is no such certainty of receipt of dividend to the shareholders of the company.
+- Irregular Dividend Policy: In this type there is no such certainty of receipt of dividend to the shareholders of the company.
 The company is under no obligation to share the amount or share of profits to the shareholders.
 If it has earned a large amount of profit in any particular year, it can distribute any amount of profits as a dividend.
 In this case, the distribution of dividend solely depends on the discretion of the company. for the shareholders, it can be highly risky to invest in a company as there is risk of not receiving any dividend in any year.

 - No Dividend Policy: Some of the companies do not at all distribute any amount of its profit as the dividend. this is because, whatever the profits it has earned, its transfers that amount in retained earnings account to be used for expansion or acquisition of future projects.
 This makes the company grow fast and also the value of its shares get increases.